-WARNING: To reduce the risk of personal injury from hot surfaces, allow the drives and the internal system components to cool before touching them.
+WARNING: To reduce the risk of personal injury from hot surfaces, allow the drives, power supplies, and internal system components to cool before touching them.

-CAUTION: Do not operate the server for long periods with the access panel open or removed.
-Operating the server in this manner results in improper airflow and improper cooling that can lead to thermal damage.
+CAUTION: Do not operate the chassis for long periods with the access panel open or removed.
+Operating the chassis in this manner results in improper airflow and improper cooling that can lead to thermal damage.